What Is Vertex AI? Definition, Uses, and More [2026]

 Why is Vertex AI Important?

-The generative AI market is constantly growing.
+The generative AI market keeps growing.
 For instance, the number of active gen AI projects on Vertex AI has grown more than 7x; but what exactly makes Vertex so important?

 Well, let’s see what it does:

-Scalability: You can design all kinds of AI apps with Vertex, from small-scale applications to enterprise-level solutions.
-No matter the scale of your organization, it can fit every need.
+Scalability: You can design all kinds of AI apps with Vertex, from small proofs of concept to enterprise-grade deployments.

-As you can see, Vertex AI clearly provides plenty of benefits but what are the AI features that help it become so great?
+As you can see, Vertex AI provides plenty of benefits—but what are the features that help it become so useful?

 Find the answer in the next section.